arcanecode/DataFabricator/Documentation/Get-FabricatedState.md

 We're not talking about a state of mind here, but the state where someone lives, or in our case pretends to live.

 This cmdlet will randomly select a state and returns the two character code for that state.

 Alternativley it can also return the full name of a state by using the FullName switch.

+Please note, we do realize the UK doesn't actually have "states", for now we generated a list of state names for it.
+As we continue internationalization development we'll come back to correct this formatting.

 ## EXAMPLES